-A great many institutions bigger than the University of Delaware have divested such holdings and. from the standpoint of changing the policies and law of South Africa, black South Africans are far better line against apartheid.
+A great many institutions bigger than the University of Delaware have divested such holdings and. from the standpoint of changing the policies and law of South Africa, black South Africans are far better off.

-Many black South Africans, including Bishop Desmond Tutu, believe that the divestment movement in the United States accelerated the changes now occur-
+Many black South Africans, including Bishop Desmond Tutu, believe that the divestment movement in the United States accelerated the changes now occuring there.

 In any case, divestment is a political act.
-It states the principles of the institution; draws a clear moral
+It states the principles of the institution; draws a clear moral line against apartheid.